pe-tanman/mau_friend/README.md

 - firebase_options.dart (Firebase configuration)
 - credential.env (API-related)

 Build-related files are mostly default files of flutter.
-I can share you several configuration files if you contact us.
+We can share several configuration files with you if you contact us.

 ## Tested Devices
 - iPhone 16 (emulator)